 You can first sign up for Medicare during a seven-month window that includes the three months before you turn 65, the month in which you turn 65, and three months after the month you turn 65.

-As with most things, it’s ideal to sign up for Medicare as soon as you can or within the 3 months before you turn 65.
+As with most things, it’s ideal to sign up for Medicare as soon as you can or within the three months before you turn 65.
 Once you do that, you’ll be given an “Effective Date” for Medicare Part A and Part B.

 Once you have those dates, you can contact us to apply for a Medicare Supplement!
-Additionally, we can help you sign up for Medicare, so come to as soon as you wish, and we’ll be prepared to help.
+Additionally, we can help you sign up for Medicare, so come to us as soon as you wish, and we’ll be prepared to help.

 The other common scenario is if you’re working past 65 and don’t really need Medicare coverage until you’re off your employer group plan.